Sugar Pie DeSanto facts for kids

 Early life

-DeSanto was born to an African-American mother, who was a concert pianist, and a Filipino father.
+DeSanto was born on October 16, 1935 in New York City, to an African-American mother, who was a concert pianist, and a Filipino father.
 She spent most of her early life in San Francisco, California, where she moved with her family at the age of four.
-She stands 4 feet 11 inches (1.50 m).
+She stood 4 feet 11 inches (1.50 m).
 As a girl she was friends with Etta James.

 Career